kylln20/WRO_FE_2023-24/README.md

    DC Motor Installation:
    - Install the `Aluminum DC Motor Mount`
    - Install The `Furitek Micro Komodo Brushless Motor` onto the motor mount
-   - The gear head may need to be replaced.
+   - The motor gear may need to be replaced.
 Judge this based on how well it meshes with the drive system gears Servo Motor Installation:
    - 3D-print our servo attachment, place it on the head of the servo motor, and secure it with a screw and nut.
    - The `Hitec HS-5055MG Servo Motor` also needs its wings clipped before installing